samoshkin/vim-mergetool/readme.md

 }
 ```

 Example.
-I want to turn off syntax and spell checking highlighting for all splits, so it doesn't distracts me from diff highlighting.
+I want to turn off syntax and spell checking highlighting for all splits, so it doesn't distract me from diff highlighting.

 ```vim